St. Maarten / St. Martin Restaurants,

 Toppers in Simpson Bay also now has a breakfast buffet for just $9.99.
 You can't miss at Toppers!

 But enough about breakfasts.
 SXM is a restaurant Mecca, and

 we're here to tell you LOTS about them.
 But first...

 This Emergency Medical Evacuation Membership Plan

 is Highly Recommended by Jeff -- Check It Out:

-(Use free Valet Parking at Casino Royale.
-We suggest you avoid parking in
+(For Pizza Pasta, use free Valet Parking at Casino Royale.
+Avoid parking in

 Best Pastry: Go to the little

 Sucriere pastry restaurant near FedEx in Simpson Bay.
 Sucriere is

 good for French Bread and reasonably priced pastry.
 Opens early / closes early.
 Best on the island may be Sarafina in Marigot (between the two roundabouts on the waterfront).